Dairy Free Triple Chocolate Brownies; rich, dense, and fudgey triple chocolate brownies made with no dairy. Like velvet in your mouth!

 This recipe was based on my favourite ever brownie recipe – last year’s Quadruple Chocolate Brownies – and the result as always, did not disappoint!
 I simply swapped the butter out for coconut oil, which makes the brownies lighter in your mouth, and replaced all the milk chocolate with dark chocolate, most of which is naturally dairy free if it’s over 70% cocoa.
 I’m so delighted with how they’ve turned out, and I really hope you’ll try them, even if you don’t follow a non-dairy diet!

 True to form, this recipe is easy and even though they take a little while to bake, there’s very little effort on your part.
 Perfect, huh?

-You’ll need to start by preheating your oven and greasing and lining a tin to bake the brownies in, both 8×8 or 8×12 inch tins have worked well for me.
+You’ll need to start by preheating your oven and greasing and lining a tin to bake the brownies in.
 I use great disposable ones from Lakeland!

-Melt some dairy free dark chocolate and either some coconut oil or dairy free butter/margarine together gently in a heatproof bowl either in the microwave or over a pan of simmering water until smooth.
+Melt some dairy free dark chocolate (most 70% dark chocolate is naturally dairy free!) and either some coconut oil or dairy free butter/margarine together gently in a heatproof bowl either in the microwave or over a pan of simmering water until smooth.

 While the chocolate and butter melt, weigh your flour and cocoa powder into a small bowl and set aside.

 In a separate large bowl, whisk together the eggs, egg yolk, sugar, vanilla and salt until just combined.

 Once melted and not too hot, pour the melted chocolate mixture into the bowl of egg mixture and whisk to incorporate.